stephenfewer/grinder/Readme.md

 Depending on how you write your fuzzers you may need to modify testcase.rb to suit or edit the testcase options ($testcase_opts) in your config file.

-If the testcase does not reproduce the crash it is usefull to create an 'Alert' within the Grinder Server to alert you by email whenever the same crash is encountered again.
+If the testcase does not reproduce the crash it is useful to create an 'Alert' within the Grinder Server to alert you by email whenever the same crash is encountered again.
 Using a different log file for the same crash may help reproduce it.

 Source Code
 ===========